 Worth the investment

 Sending emails out is free.
 But email support teams, automated platforms, and copywriters who can craft effective client communications cost time and money.
-Another cost is translating those emails for global customers.
-These efforts may seem gratuitous, but they are important investments that can result in strong personal relationships with customers all over the world.
-For example, according to Common Sense Advisory’s “Can’t Read, Won’t Buy” report, 74% of customers are more likely to become repeat buyers if they receive post-sale support in their native language.
+Another potential cost is translating those emails for global customers.
+This may seem like an unnecessary expense, but it is an important investment that can result in strong personal relationships with customers all over the world.
+For example, according to Common Sense Advisory’s “Can’t Read, Won’t Buy” report, 74% of customers are more likely to become repeat buyers if they receive post-sales support in their native language.

-And yet, an amazing 62% of companies don’t even respond to customer emails, says the 2018 Customer Service Benchmark Report from SuperOffice.
-This, quite simply put, amounts to lost opportunities.
+And yet, an shocking 62% of companies don’t even respond to customer emails, says the 2018 Customer Service Benchmark Report from SuperOffice.
+This, quite simply, leads to angry and frustrated customers and lost opportunities.

 Email ups and downs

-Email is a fantastic tool for customer correspondence because it never sleeps.
+Email is a fantastic tool for customer correspondence because it is available 24/7s.
 Regardless of when a customer wants to get in touch — or in what time zone they live — they can always send an email.
 That’s the upside.

 The downside is the potential lag in response time.
 According to the SuperOffice study mentioned above, it takes an average of 12 hours and 10 minutes for a customer to get a response to an email query.
 Of course, response times vary across different types of organizations, but taking too long to respond is bad for business.
 It risks the customer losing interest and can affect your reputation.

 Customers often reach out with urgent requests or issues.
 It’s important that the email response is timely and makes them feel like they have the attention of an account rep or agent within the company, who is an advocate working to make sure their needs are met.
 Here are five tips on how to accomplish that: